SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 (4) The Engineer will not activate fast repairs, but manual adjustments are possible, of course.

 (5) No support for pitstop handling for *Project Motor Racing* at the time of this writing.

+(6) No support for pitstop handling for *F1 25* at the time of this writing.

 Good to know: If Jona has planned the pitstop based on a request from Cato, the AI Race Engineer, the lap in which you should come to the pit is already known.
 In this case, the preparation phase does not have to be triggered explicitly, since the preparation for the pitstop takes place automatically when you start the selected lap.